Expressing High-Level Scientific Claims with Formal Semantics: Approach and Methods

 To arrive at a more formal representation grounded in logic, we can start by looking at the qualifiers like ``generally''.
 Our super-pattern defines the qualifiers shown in Table \ref{tab:qualifiers}.
 There are the five base qualifiers \emph{always}, \emph{generally}, \emph{mostly}, \emph{frequently}, and \emph{sometimes}, each with its negative counterpart, such as \emph{never} for \emph{always} and \emph{frequently not} for \emph{frequently}.
 On top of that, each of these ten qualifiers can be amended by the operator \emph{can}, such as \emph{can generally}, which will be interpreted in a modal logic manner.
 The table shows how each qualifier is mapped to a quantified interpretation, such as \emph{at most 90\%} for \emph{frequently not}.
 These interpretations are necessarily a bit arbitrary, but to reach our goal of fully formal semantics we had to define a precise value for these otherwise vague terms.

-For our formalization to be described below, each of the 20 qualifiers is given a probability value $q$, a relation predicate $\lesseqgtr$, and a modality value $m$.
-The values for $q$ and $\lesseqgtr$ are shown in Table \ref{tab:qualifiers}.
+For our formalization to be described below, each of the 20 qualifiers is given a relation predicate $\lesseqgtr$, a probability value $q$, and a modality value $m$.
+The values for $\lesseqgtr$ and $q$ are shown in Table \ref{tab:qualifiers}.
 The modality value $m$ is $\Diamond$ for the qualifiers with \emph{can} and the empty symbol $\epsilon$ otherwise.

 We define the semantics of an instantiated super-pattern by the following logic expression template: